-During a natural disaster, defence and relief organisations need to respond immediately to ensure maximum safety of civilians.
-The process needs to be meticulously coordinated to dilute a crisis and to allow for effective delivery of aid.
-The Department of Defence have called for Boston Dynamics Inc., engineering and robotics design company, and the Defence Advanced Research Projects Agency (DARPA) to design and construct autonomous humanoid robots to “perform evacuation operations”.
+During a natural disaster, defense and relief organizations need to respond immediately to ensure maximum safety for those affected.
+The process must be meticulously coordinated to dilute a crisis and to allow for effective delivery of aid.
+The United States Department of Defence has commissioned Boston Dynamics, an engineering and robotics design company, and the Defence Advanced Research Projects Agency (DARPA) to design and construct autonomous humanoid robots to “perform evacuation operations”.

 PETMAN is also designed to stimulate a human physiological response by being able to control temperature, humidity and sweating inside the military clothing, physical conditions typical to humans and thus providing realistic test conditions.

-The idea of a non-supervised humanoid robot may carry advantages, such as eliminating the need for large number of military from neighbouring countries to offer relief eliminating an overlap in capabilities.
+The idea of an unsupervised humanoid robot may carry advantages, such as eliminating the need for large numbers of aid and armed forces workers from neighboring countries to offer relief.
 One particular challenge such unsupervised robots may have is when faced with civilian contact.

-Considering how military is investing a high level of effort into disaster relief, it may therefore be interesting to see how humanoid robots that could operate unsupervised, may be targeted for their application in performing medical assistance, air traffic response, protection and recovery operations during a natural disaster.
+Considering how the military is investing a high level of effort into disaster relief, it may, therefore, be interesting to see how humanoid robots that could operate unsupervised may be targeted for their application in performing medical assistance, air traffic response, protection, and recovery operations during a natural disaster.